How often do IEA ministerial meetings take place?

 For how long do ministerial meetings last?

-Since the IEA was established, the frequency and duration of meetings has varied depending on the needs of the organisation, as well as the political and energy climate.
-In 2011, the event ran for one and a half days.
-In 2013, the ministerial meeting will be held on 19th-20th November.
+Since the IEA was established, the duration of meetings has varied depending on the needs of the organisation, as well as the political and energy climate.
+In 2011 and 2013, the event ran for one and a half days.
+In 2015, the ministerial meeting will be held on 17-18 November.

 Is this the only opportunity the IEA has to interact with its member countries?